theblackcat102/theblackcat102.github.io/_posts/2021-11-27-what-limits-you-from-storing-inifinite-files.md

 keywords:
   - OS
 comments: true
-title: Limits of files you can store in a directiry
+title: Limits of files you can store in a directory
 ---

 Its normal for a typical research projects to store each data as an individual file under a directory.
 Although this is not idea, no one seems to question what are the limits of such method.